The Buffalo Bills' quest to become a longstanding AFC powerhouse begins against an enduring conference stalwart, the Pittsburgh Steelers.

 "We know they're going to bring it," he said.
 "Game one and they were extremely good last year, and they're gonna be extremely good this year -- and we know that.
 Again we gotta go out there and execute."

-While the Bills offense brings firepower with Stefon Diggs, Emmanuel Sanders, Cole Beasley, Gabriel Davis, Dawson Knox, Devin Singletary, Zack Moss, et al., the Steelers defense has question marks littered throughout.
+While the Bills offense brings firepower with Stefon Diggs, Emmanuel Sanders, Cole Beasley, Gabe Davis, Dawson Knox, Devin Singletary, Zack Moss, et al., the Steelers defense has question marks littered throughout.
 First and foremost, will T.J.
 Watt play (and if so, how much after missing all of camp and preseason)?
 Will Alex Highsmith shine in a full-time role opposite Watt?
 How does Devin Bush look coming off injury?
 How does a modified cornerback crew work out?

 One player in the Steelers defense that Allen has no question about is Minkah Fitzpatrick, whom the QB faced against Miami before Fitzpatrick moved to Pittsburgh.